 On the sidelines, lamenting colonization but generally unwilling to act against Israel stand many in the international community, themselves comfortably fed yet quiescent, complicit through inaction with Israeli confiscations, demolitions and land appropriations which daily diminish the possibility of a just settlement between two peoples.

-By 2015, according to the Israeli Interior Ministry, more than 750,000 colonists in occupied territories.
+By 2015, according to the Israeli Interior Ministry, there were more than 750,000 colonists in occupied territories.
 Today, vast colonies and outposts, a Separation Wall, private road networks and “military areas” have so separated Palestinian communities into “Bantustans” that an independent, fully-contiguous Palestinian state living alongside Israel is virtually unimaginable.

 In response, United Nations Security Council Resolution 2334, adopted December 23rd, 2016, was yet another attempt by the international community to hold Israel accountable, to condemn Israel′s ongoing colonization activity in East Jerusalem and the West Bank as a “flagrant violation” of international law that has “no legal validity.”